sahiljagtap08/Payroll-System-JAVA/README.md

 - Add, edit, and delete employee details.
 - Calculate salary based on employee information and generate a payslip.
 - View employee information, salary details, and payslips.
-- Export salary details and payslips as PDF files.

 ## Technologies Used